POSITION TITLE: Media & Communications Assistant – Team Lead

 Desire to Learn

 Let’s face it; you won’t be a ninja expert with every single skill we are looking for.
-And that’s okay, so long as you’re ready and willing to ask question and learn what you don’t know.
+And that’s okay, so long as you’re ready and willing to ask questions and learn what you don’t know.

 - Social/digital media